 Working in electronic media is a hands-on experience.
 Often it’s live.
 It’s now.
 Students put into practice what they learn, and they instantly see the results of their efforts.
 KTSW-FM 89.9 gives students an opportunity to be on-air hosts and to serve in management positions.
-Bobcat Update is a live television news program requiring writing, videography and editing skills.
+Bobcat Update – created under deadline -- is a television news program requiring writing, videography and editing skills.
 All students in the Electronic Media Sequence assemble a portfolio that consists of solid writing as well as audio and video samples.
 Graduates can enter the work world as reporters, producers and behind-the-scenes decision makers, just to name a few of the many options available.

 If you’re a fan of ESPN or Netflix, if you watch your favorite shows on TV or a tablet, if you want a career telling stories using audio or video, then the SJMC Electronic Media Sequence can offer you insights on what makes it all possible.